Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Is the article formatted according to APA (7th edition)?
+• The article is formatted according to APA standards (latest edition).

 • If the manuscript is accepted, there will be a publication fee of R$600, and SBPOT members - who are the first or second authors of the articles - will receive a 50% discount on this amount.

-• Once accepted, the article becomes the property of the journal, and may not be reproduced without its consent, which will be given at the author's written request.
+• Once published, the article becomes the property of rPOT and cannot be reproduced without the consent of the Publishers.

 Author Guidelines